While the financial markets are collapsing . . .

 And Yet That Just Demonstrates Another One of My Grandfather's "Old-Fashioned Yet Revolutionary" Strengths . . .

-She bought shares of Hershey for $44 3/4 each, and received 50 cents each in quarterly dividends.
-Now, due to stock splits, each 1955 share is 120 shares paying 29 3/4 cents per share.
-That's $35.70 per share per quarter -- a 7140% increase, or an average of 13.73% per year (1955-2007).
+She bought shares of Hershey for $44 3/4 each, and in 1955 received 50 cents each in quarterly dividends.
+Now, due to stock splits, every single 1955 share is 120 shares paying 29 3/4 cents per share.
+That's $35.70 per share per quarter -- a 7140% increase in income, or an average of 13.73% per year (1955-2007).

 In 1955 one share of Wrigley cost $96 3/4 and paid $1.25-$1.50 per share.
 Thanks to stock splits, one 1955 share is now 180 common shares and 45 Class B shares.
-Each share now pays 29 cents per share. so that's $65.25 per quarter.
-That's a 5220% increase, an average annual increase of 10% for 1955-2007.
+Each of those shares now pays 29 cents per share. so that's $65.25 per quarter.
+That's a 5220% increase, an average annual increase in income of 10% for 1955-2007.

 In 1955 the shares of Guaranteed Trust Co cost $84 each and paid 80 cents per share per quarter.
 That company was eventually bought by J.P.
-Morgan, and one Guaranteed Trust share is now 41.40 shares of J.P.
-Morgan.
+Morgan, and one Guaranteed Trust share is now 41.40 shares of JPMorgan.
 Each share pays 38 cents per quarter, a total of $15.73.
 That's a 1966% increase -- an average of 3.78% per year (1955-2007).

 two income investors Mom and I